getsentry/seer/README.md

 <img src="seer.png" alt="Seer Logo" width="128">

-Seer is a service that provides AI capabilities to Sentry, running inference on Sentry issues and providing insights to users.
+Seer is a service that provides AI capabilities to Sentry by running inference on Sentry issues and providing user insights.

 > 📣 Seer is currently in early development and not yet compatible with self-hosted Sentry instances.
 Stay tuned for updates!

 ## Setup

-These instructions require access to internal Sentry resources, and are intended for internal Sentry employees.
+These instructions require access to internal Sentry resources and are intended for internal Sentry employees.

 ### Prerequisites